 Payment obligations in case of infection.

-In this case, the employer must pay in full the first three days of the leave and from the fourth day onwards, IMSS will pay a daily subsidy equal to a 60% of the salary reported to IMSS.
-It should be noted that there is no legal obligation for the employer to pay the remaining 40%.
+In this case, the employer must pay the salary in full for the first three days of the disability and, as of the fourth day, the IMSS will pay a daily subsidy equivalent to 60% of the salary reported to the IMSS.
+It should be noted that the employer is not legally obligated to pay the remaining 40%.

-- If a trip to China, Hong Kong, South Korea, Japan, Italy, Iran or Singapore is scheduled, it is advisable to:I.First, to review the possibility of postponing the trip; orII.Follow the recommendations published by the World Health Organization (https://www.who.int/es/emergencies/diseases/novel-coronavirus-2019/advice-for-public)
+- If you are scheduled to travel to China, Hong Kong, South Korea, Japan, Italy, Iran or Singapore, it is recommended that you:I. Review, in the first instance, the likelihood of postponing the trip; or

 Jorge De Presno

 Carlos Velázquez de León